 - Cotton: Soft and comfortable, cotton is sometimes used in service dog vests for dogs with sensitive skin.
 It is less durable than nylon but offers a gentle option for light-duty tasks.

-What Colors Are Available for a Service Dog Harness?
+What Colors Are Available for a Service Dog Vest?

-Service dog harnesses are commonly available in colors like red, blue, and black, which are easily recognizable and help signal the dog’s working status.
+Service dog vests are commonly available in colors like red, blue, and black, which are easily recognizable and help signal the dog’s working status.
 There is no legally mandated color for service dog vests, meaning handlers can choose any color that suits their preferences or needs.
-Bright colors, such as red and blue, are often selected for visibility.
-At the same time, black offers a more understated and professional appearance.
+Bright colors such as red and blue are often selected for visibility, while black offers a more understated and professional appearance.
 The choice of color does not affect the dog’s legal rights or status as a service animal.

 Are Custom Service Dog Vests Available?